nodejs/node/doc/contributing/distribution.md

 ## Inclusion

-Node.js includes many dependencies, such as V8, Undici and others; and comes bundled with standalone tools such as `npm`.
-It is not a goal of the Node.js project to provide a level playing field for all dependencies or bundled tools.
+Node.js includes some external projects that the Node.js team does not maintain.
-With limited resources, the Node.js project does not intend to bundle or officially support multiple dependencies or tools that serve the same purpose.
+The fact of a project's inclusion should not imply anything about the project relative to its competitors; in some cases, a project was added when it had no competitors.
+While the Node.js team supports and encourages competition in the JavaScript ecosystem, as a policy, the Node.js project does not include multiple dependencies or tools that serve the same purpose.

-## Package managers

-The Node.js distribution includes `npm`, and does not include any other package managers.
+The following user-accessible external projects are the ones chosen for their particular purposes:

+* JavaScript engine: V8
+* Package manager: `npm`

+Being user-accessible, removal or replacement of these projects could happen only as a semver-major change.
+In addition, Node.js includes external projects as internal dependencies.
+These may be replaced or removed at any time, provided that doing so is not a breaking change.